Multilevel Intervention Training Institute (MLTI)

 Application Deadline and Procedure

 Applications are due December 9, 2021.
 Applicants will be notified of their acceptance status no later than the week of January 10, 2022.
 MLTI classes will begin January 20, 2022 and run through June 23, 2022.

-All items listed below must be combined into a single file (PDF format preferred) with a filename beginning with your last name followed by MLTI-application (e.g., "Smith-MLTI-application.pdf").
-All application components should be formatted with 1" margins on all sides and use a font size no smaller than 11-point.
+All items listed below must be combined into a single file (PDF format) with a filename beginning with your last name followed by MLTI-application (e.g., "Smith- MLTI-application.pdf").
+All application components should be formatted with 1" margins on all sides of the page and use a font size no smaller than 11-point.

-- A one-page statement of interest highlighting your rationale for seeking specialized training in multilevel intervention research and how your prior research and training experiences have prepared you to benefit from this training.
-Please include how you plan to incorporate the training experience into your career.
-As applicable, please describe your experience with or potential for developing strong, bi-directional partnerships with health care delivery, public health, or cancer care delivery systems.
+- Statement of Interest (one-page) statement of interest highlighting your rationale for seeking specialized training in multilevel intervention research and how your prior research and training experiences have prepared you to benefit from this training.
+Please discuss how you plan to incorporate the training experience into your career.
+As applicable, please describe your experience with or potential for developing strong, bidirectional partnerships with health care delivery, public health, or cancer care delivery systems.

-- A current NIH biosketch format is preferred.
+- NIH biosketch format is preferred.
 A traditional curriculum vitae (CV) is also acceptable, but the length should not exceed 5 pages.

-- A 1-page structured abstract or other summary describing your research plan for a multilevel intervention study that will be further developed and refined throughout the training.
+- Structured Abstract (one-page) describing your research plan for a multilevel intervention study that will be further developed and refined throughout the training.
 Describe the specific aims, research questions, outcomes, and overall general approach.
-Include information, as needed, describing
+Include the following information, as needed, describing:

 - Health problem, condition or population you will target

-- Approach for the development of a new multilevel intervention
+- Approach for the development of a multilevel intervention

-- Type of study design and research methods you might use to evaluate the intervention
+- Type of study design and research methods to evaluate the intervention

 - Primary and secondary outcomes of the study

 - If you will be considering NIH, VA, or other federal research funding in the future, indicate the funding mechanism to which you might submit your multilevel intervention application.